If you have been looking forward to welcoming a pet in your house, then you must have come across the Labsky of Husky Lab Mix.

 The Labsky’s appearance can be hard to predict.

-Sometimes a pup can look like a Husky, and some can look like a Labrador.
+Sometimes, a pup can look like a Husky, and some look like a Labrador.
 It is rare for a Labsky to be a 50/50 split.

 They also have a powerful jaw and a prominent nose.

-The dogs typically have facial masks and eyebrows that can be distinctive from the rest of their face.
-Their bodies are typically lean and athletic.
-Their distinctive faces are expressive.
+The dogs typically have facial masks and eyebrows that can be distinctive from the rest of their faces.
+Their bodies are normally lean and athletic, and their distinctive faces are expressive.

 Personality